Water FAQ

 1. How do I start service for water, sewer, trash, and recycling?

-To start service you need to go to the utility office on the first floor of City Hall at:
+To start service you can go to the utility office on the first floor of City Hall, to use our computer at:

 801 Michigan Ave.